jithinanievarghese/product-search-relevance/README.md

 ## Introduction

-Eccomerce web scraping provides insight into pricing data, market dynamics, and competitors’ practices.
-But often a particular search query for a product in an e-commerce website may give us non-relevant products in our data.
+E-commerce web scraping provides valuable insights into pricing data, market dynamics, and competitors practices.
+But often a particular search query in an e-commerce website may give us non-relevant products in our data.

-For example, search queries `spider man car toy` and `spider man jacket` on the eCommerce website [flipkart.com](https://www.flipkart.com/search?q=spider%20man%20jacket&otracker=search&otracker1=search&marketplace=FLIPKART&as-show=on&as=off) gave us some products that are unrelated to spiderman.
+For example, search queries `spider man car toy` and `spider man jacket` on the e-commerce website [flipkart.com](https://www.flipkart.com/search?q=spider%20man%20jacket&otracker=search&otracker1=search&marketplace=FLIPKART&as-show=on&as=off) gave us some products that are not related to spiderman car toy or jacket.

 <img src="https://user-images.githubusercontent.com/78400305/218292800-df0aefcb-dcf2-4011-b90d-8ab2e3d92904.png" width="500" height="300"><img src="https://user-images.githubusercontent.com/78400305/218292673-237924c3-b61b-4668-aaeb-c77a95c43fc0.png" width="500" height="300">

-In a real-world scenario, we won't be using 3-4 keywords in our search, but more than 50 or 100 or even more.
+- In a real-world scenario, we won't be using 3-4 keywords in e-commerce scraping, but more than 50 or 100 or even more.

-So manually identifying the unwanted products in a large amount of data is a tedious task.
-Also, we don't scrape data once but on a daily, weekly, or monthly basis for price monitoring.
+- So manually identifying the unwanted products in a large amount of data is a tedious task.
+- These kind of non-relevant data are outliers in our gathered data and they dont add any value to our business requirements or data analysis
-Also to identify the new relevant products that are launched by our competitors, we need an automated solution.
+- Also, we don't scrape data once, but on a daily, weekly, or monthly basis for price monitoring or to identify the new products that are launched by our competitors.
+- So what if we need an automated solution for this i.e we can identify the unwanted products during the scraping and provide a clean dataset to our price monitoring or data analysis platform.

 ## Approach to the Problem